vishnu350/st/README.md

     sudo make install
     fc-cache -fv

-To build the static binaries for distribution/release:
+To build the static binaries for distribution/release, do it from within an st-build container:

     make dist STATIC=1

 Notes on manual install flow:
 - No auto-updates.
-- Compiled binary size will be tiny ~100Kb in size.
+- Compiled binary size will be tiny ~90KB in size.
 - Fira Code nerd-fonts are bundled and enabled by default.
 - Manpage, terminfo and nautilus scripts will be installed automatically if appropriate.